7eventy7/TF2-MASTERCLASS-CONFIG/README.md

 > - I however will not be provide any support for this method

 # Contributions / Support
-If you encounter any issues, have questions, or have an improvement you'd like to share, please submit a pull request or open an issue.
+If you encounter any issues, have questions, or have an improvement you'd like to share:
+- please submit a pull request or open an issue on github.